cloudbank-project/image-research-computing-tutorial/README.md

 This allows you to log out of your instance, leaving it to function as a Jupyterlab server.

+> Note: The above token is used the first time connecting to the Jupyterlab server.
+It may not be used in subsequent sessions but it is worth keeping it around.
+If it is lost for some reason:
+Re-start the Jupyterlab server on the VM and re-copy the token.

 12. In the `bash` shell issue `ssh -N -f -i hedylamarr.pem -L localhost:7005:localhost:8889 ubuntu@12.23.34.45`.
 (Make appropriate substitutions.)